 2. At this point, the board may send a letter to stakeholders.
 The letter would announce the new person, when they are starting, something about their background, etc., and ask them to call the board chair if they have any questions or concerns.

 3. Meet with the chief executive to brief them on strategic information.
 Review the organization chart, last year’s final report, the strategic plan, this year’s budget, and the employee’s policies and procedure manual if they did not get one already).
 In the same meeting, explain the performance review procedure and provide them with a copy of the performance review document.

 4. When the new chief executive begins employment (or before if possible), introduce them in a meeting dedicated to introducing the new chief executive.
 If the organization is small enough, have all staff attend and introduce themselves.
 If the organization is larger, invite all managers to the meeting and have each manager introduce themselves.

-5. Ensure the new chief executive receives necessary materials and is familiar with the facilities.
-Ensure an assistant gives them keys, gets them to sign any needed benefit and tax forms.
-Review the layout of offices, bathrooms, storage areas, kitchen use, copy and fax systems, computer configuration and procedures, telephone usage and any special billing procedures for use of office systems.
+5. Ensure the new chief executive receives the necessary materials and is familiar with the facilities.
+Ensure an assistant gives them keys and gets them to sign any needed benefit and tax forms.
+Review the layout of offices, bathrooms, storage areas, kitchen use, copy and fax systems, computer configuration and procedures, telephone usage, and any special billing procedures for the use of office systems.

-6. Schedule any needed training, e.g., computer training, including use of passwords, overview of software and documentation, location and use of peripherals, and where to go to get questions answered.
+6. Schedule any needed training, e.g., computer training, including the use of passwords, an overview of software and documentation, location and use of peripherals, and where to go to get questions answered.

-7. Review any policies and/or procedures about use of facilities.
+7. Review any policies and/or procedures about the use of facilities.